doomnor/anki-manual-zh-tw/src/math.md

 on the internet.
 If you are having trouble with markup, please ask on a LaTeX forum.

-To install LaTeX, on Windows use MiKTeX; on macOS use MacTex, and on Linux use your distro’s package manager.
+To install LaTeX, on Windows use MiKTeX; on OSX use MacTex, and on Linux use your distro’s package manager.
 Dvipng must also be installed.

 On Windows, go to Settings in MikTek’s maintenance window, and make sure